-Lamb has worked tirelessly at her craft with a band that has grown organically around her, the depth of sound building with the addition of each member.
-Lap-steel, trumpet and electric guitars swing amongst a solid rhythm and vocal harmonies that resonanate together.
+Lamb has worked tirelessly at her craft with a band that has grown organically around her.
+Lap-steel, trumpet and electric guitars swirl colourfully above solid and sensitive rhythm playing, moving effortlessly between a country shuffle, a Tex-Mex croon, and a hazy hooning workout.

 Eb & Sparrow 'The Hearts Arrow/Lightyears' Double EP available from these independent records stores at $15: